 There are no FDA approved therapies for FSHD, one of the most common muscular dystrophies, a progressive, degenerative and often debilitating disorder that affects about 20,000 people in the U.S. Many of these patients have trouble walking and running, and develop upper arm muscle weakness, ultimately limiting their ability to perform daily tasks, such as eating or getting dressed.
 It is estimated that 20 percent of people with FSHD require the use of a wheelchair at least some of the time.
 Current management for the disease is primarily limited to physical and occupational therapy and certain surgical interventions.

 We are conducting a trial of ACE-083 as a potential treatment for Charcot-Marie-Tooth (CMT) disease, the most common inherited neurological disorder.
 CMT, for which there is currently no FDA-approved treatment, affects approximately 1 in 2,500—or over 100,000—people in the U.S.

-CMT comprises a group of disorders that impact certain peripheral nerves, resulting in muscle atrophy and weakness.
-Symptoms usually begin in adolescence or early adulthood with initial signs of weakness in the lower leg muscles, affecting the patient’s ability to walk and causing frequent falls.
-As the disease progresses, muscle atrophy may also occur in the feet and hands.
-CMT is managed with physical and occupational therapy, orthopedic equipment such as leg braces, and foot surgery.
+CMT is a group of disorders that impact certain peripheral nerves, resulting in muscle atrophy and weakness.
+Symptoms can begin in adolescence or early adulthood with initial signs of weakness in the lower leg muscles, affecting the patient’s ability to walk and causing frequent falls.
+As the disease progresses, muscle atrophy may occur in the feet and hands.
+CMT is currently managed with physical and occupational therapy, leg braces, and foot surgery.